mzakk/chainway-sensors/README.md

 ### Android Configuration

+Add package from npm to your project: `npm install chainway-sensors`

 To handle hardware key events on Android, you need to modify the `MainActivity.kt` file in your Android project.
 Follow these steps:

 1. **Open `MainActivity.kt` located in `android/app/src/main/kotlin/com/yourapp/`**